floticerus/ten.js/README.md

  - [.toggle()](#toggle)
  - [.version](#version)
 - [Tips](#tips)

+## Performance
+I am currently looking for developers who are interested in performance testing.
+The goal of ten.js is to outperform (or at least match) other JavaScript libraries, while maintaining a high level of functionality.

+## Compatibility
+ten.js is tested primarily on Google Chrome, but also works with recent versions of Firefox, Opera, Safari, Android, and iPhone.
+To keep the code as small and simple as possible, compatibility with Internet Explorer has been skipped, although it might work with IE10.

+If there is a demand for Internet Explorer compatibility, it may be included in the future.

 ## Setup
 Just link the ten.js or ten.min.js file in the head section of your website,